y mother named me after her 1978 yellow Schwinn bicycle; she said she didn't want to waste a good name.

 Investigative Reporters and Editors, the United Nations Foundation, the Institute for Journalism and Natural Resources,

-I am currently a Knight Wallace Journalism Fellow at the University of Michigan.
+Woods Hole Oceanographic Institution, and the Knight Wallace Journalism Fellowship at the University of Michigan.

 I'm interested in creative ways to use digital platforms, and in addition to writing and photography